yunazriel/yunazriel/README.md

 </p>

 <p align="justify">
 I'm an <b>IT Enthusiast with a thirst for knowledge</b>.
 Although I focus on <b>Back-End Development</b>, I enjoy exploring various other technology fields.
-I'm not the type of person who sticks to one box—if there's something new and interesting, I'll learn it!
+I'm not the type of person who sticks to one box if there's something new and interesting, I'll learn it!
 </p>

 **🎯 Goals & Characteristics:**